sloh03/Constructor-Hangman/README.md

     * A function that returns a string representing the word.
 This calls the function on each letter object (the first function defined in `letter.js`) that displays the character or an underscore and concatenates those together
     * A function that takes a character as an argument and calls the guess function on each letter object (the second function defined in `letter.js`)
     * A function that takes a character as an argument and checks if it exists in the array of correct letters
-    * A function checks if the word is complete by comparing the amount of letters showing to the length of the answer array
+    * A function that checks if the word is complete by comparing the amount of letters showing to the length of the answer array

 ### 3. index.js
 * Contains the logic for the course of the game, which depends on `word.js`